 B. A meeting will be held on a Sunday in May for the purpose of electing Officers, Councilors-at-large, board members and delegates to the meetings of the Pilgrim and Mass.
 Conference meetings.
 All terms of office will run from July 1 to June 30.
 The Council, Officers of the Church, the Minister(s), all other professional staff, and the Boards of Administration will submit in writing a detailed report of their activities for the year immediately past and their programs for the year immediately ahead.
+The Financial Reports of the year immediately past will be presented for review.
 The Council may also present other articles for action by the church membership.

 C. The Church Council, at its discretion, can change the actual dates of the two meetings for unusual circumstances, including unexpected conflicts or inclement weather.